Leaf1204/2U/closure_JavaScript/leactureNotes.md

 we are never able to directly edit orange.
 But, we can use functions to change orange.

 ## Student lab
 Instruct students to the lab markdown.
 Answer/ help students who request assistance during lab time.
-3  sets of question 15 mins each.
+3  sets of questions 15 mins each.

+## Review Session
+Go over the student lab.
+Answers are in the solutions folder.
+Use this time to explain the concepts from each student activity (30 mins)